sanyaade-iot/staging-blog/_posts/2014-04-01-spark-telegraph.md

 And, recognizing that not all of our users have mastered the demands of morse code, we've also included an autocorrect feature that will help smooth over common mistakes.

-(Maybe here you could somehow cut to an "embarassing" mistake like an extra dot instead of a dash?)

 ##Kickstarter?

 You tell us!
-If there is sufficient demand, we might consider introducing a new Kickstarter project for the Spark Telegraph with a small run of beautiful limited edition wooden and brass Wi-Fi Telegraphs.
+If there is sufficient demand, we might consider introducing a new Kickstarter project for the Spark Telegraph with a limited run of beautiful wooden and brass Wi-Fi Telegraphs.